ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_basic_operation.md

 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-**CAUTION**: Place the robot on a level surface to ensure that it can not fall down from a table.
+**CAUTION**: Place the robot on a level surface during a test, and ensure that it can not fall off an table or desk.
 {: .notice--warning}

 **WARNING**: Make sure to run the [Bringup][bringup] instruction before performing this examples.